davidtranhq/davOS/docs/building-an-x86-64-gcc-cross-compiler.md

     make install-gcc
     make install-target-libgcc
     ```
+    ### MacOS
+    Identical to the Linux steps, but we also need to specify where to find the installed dependencies when creating the Makefile with `configure`:
+    ```
+    ../gcc-12.2.0/configure --target=$TARGET --prefix="$PREFIX" --disable-nls --enable-languages=c,c++ --without-headers \
+        --with-gmp=/opt/homebrew/Cellar/gmp/6.2.1_1 \
+        --with-mpfr=/opt/homebrew/Cellar/mpfr/4.2.0 \
+        --with-mpc=/opt/homebrew/Cellar/libmpc/1.3.1
+    ```
 1. Append the following to `~/.profile` to add the built compilers and linkers to the path:
     ```bash
         export PATH="<PREFIX>/bin:$PATH"